charlieliberati/game-catalog-REST-API/README.md

 id: game id must be a number.
 #### Responses
 ##### Game info, statuscode 200
-If this response occurs, a game register identified by the id will be returned in .json format.
+If this response occurs, a game register identified by the id will be returned in .json format and a list of useful links.

 Response example:
 ```